-- 1. The file specified as the Tag Import File in the Database Settings tab of Device Properties is a corrupt import file (.snf or.csv). - 2.
+- 1. The file specified as the Tag Import File (.snf or .csv) is corrupt. - 2.
 The file specified as the Tag Import File is an improperly formatted Logic Developer text file.

-- 1. Select a valid, properly formatted VersaPro/Logic Developer variable import file. - 2.
-Retry the tag export process in the respective application to produce a new import file.
+Select a valid, properly formatted VersaPro/Logic Developer variable import file or retry the tag export process in the respective application to produce a new import file.